Running Back Carlos Hyde Traded To The Jacksonville Jaguars

 The Cleveland Browns have traded running back Carlos Hyde to the Jacksonville Jaguars for a fifth-round pick according to ESPN.

-The 28-year-old running back’s stay in Celevand was short, only signing a three-year, $15.25 million contract and $7 million guaranteed with the team in March.
+The 28-year-old running back’s stay in Cleveland was short, only signing a three-year, $15.25 million contract and $7 million guaranteed with the team in March.

 In his six games so far this season, Hyde was relatively productive racking up 382 yards and scoring five touchdowns.
 In his career so far, Hyde has rushed for 3,113 yards and 26 touchdowns in four-plus seasons in the NFL.